-As COVID-19 situation continues to rapidly change, BBGH is actively working to keep operations running as effectively and safely as possible.
+As COVID-19 situation continues to change, BBGH is actively working to keep operations running as effectively and safely as possible.
 Stay up to date with accurate information from the CDC website.
-This is where BBGH finds all the information shared with the public.
+This is where BBGH finds all information shared with the public.

 Guidelines to the public:

 - Visit the emergency room if it is essential.
-Help keep those with critical needs from exposure.

 - Socially distance.
 Protect those who might not recover as easily.